pelle/clauth/README.md

 This is implementend by IPersistentMap so {} represents a valid token where {:expires (date-time 2011)} is invalid.

-A OAuthToken record exists which can be instantiated easily by the oauth_token function:
+A OAuthToken record exists which can be instantiated and stored easily by the create-token function:

-    (oauth-token client user)

-Use create-token to create and store the token:

     (create-token client user)

+## Client Applications

+A ClientApplication record exists which can be instantiated and stored easily by the register-app function:

+    (register-app name url)

+A client application has a client-id and a client-secret which is used for issuing tokens.

 ## Stores